 The first section, Why Nature Wants Us to Be Fat, is an overview of the decades of research by Rick and his collaborators.
 He explains why and how he got interested in understanding what drives fat deposition in an array of animals.
-That driver is primarily the sugar fructose, found in fruits, berries, and table sugar (sucrose).
+That driver is primarily the sugar fructose, found in fruits, berries, and table sugar (sucrose), which is a glucose and a fructose molecule bound together to form a disaccharide.
 In recent years, high fructose corn syrup has been added to that list.
 In addition, our bodies can turn the sugar glucose into fructose when we consume large quantities of food or drink containing easily digestible glucose.
 The pathway that breaks down fructose causes Adenosine Triphosphate (ATP), the energy carrier inside all cells, to be broken down to Adenosine Diphosphate (ADP), then Adenosine Mono Phosphate (AMP), and finally uric acid.
 That interferes with cellular energy levels.
 The uric acid is inflammatory and causes oxidative stress for the mitochondria, where these reactions occur.
 While the most important location of this pathway is the liver, other tissues can do this with similar issues.
 The uric acid also travels throughout the body, causing stress.
 Certain amino acids found in umami foods cause the same reactions.
-Beer is like umami foods because of higher yeast levels.
+Beer is like umami foods because of high yeast levels.
 Too much alcohol is a problem as well.
 Interestingly, excessive salt intake can drive the pathway, which I didn’t know.
 Primates have lost the ability to make vitamin C, which can promote the pathway if we don’t consume enough in our diet.
 Our specific lineage of primate has a mutation that makes our uricase enzyme ineffective, preventing uric acid breakdown and further exacerbating the problem.
 Rick explains all this in a very readable, comprehensible way that doesn’t require any special science training to follow.
-I have that training, but still managed to learn a few things, like the salt issue, that I hadn’t picked up from the journal articles.
+I have that training, but still managed to learn a few things, like the salt issue, that I hadn’t picked up from his group’s journal articles.

 The References section of the book is extensive.
 Rick arranged them by chapter and topic therein, which is very helpful.
 I encourage people to read some of the journal articles listed if they would like more detail on the ideas presented.